Bernardo Silva: 2021–present: Consecutive Premier League titles and continental treble

 On 15 February 2022, Silva scored a brace and provided an assist in a 5–0 away win over Sporting CP in the first leg of the Champions League round of 16 tie, being named man of the match for the second match in a row.

 Having spent the majority of his first four seasons in Manchester providing width on the right, he was transformed into the ultimate utility player over the course of this season.
 Though functionally a central midfielder, he has spent time at both centre forward (he scored from there against Manchester United) and defensive midfield.
 He ended the season with 13 goals and 7 assists in all competitions.

+On 17 May 2023, Silva scored a brace in a 4–0 win over Real Madrid in the Champions League semi-final second leg, which secured his club's qualification to the second Champions League final in their history.
+On 10 June, he provided a crucial assist to Rodri, who scored the match-winning sole goal in the Champions League final against Inter Milan, securing Manchester City's win for their first ever Champions League trophy and completing a continental treble.
+He was selected in the 2022–23 UEFA Champions League team of the tournament.
+On 23 August 2023, he extended his contract until 2026.

+On 29 October, Silva was lauded for his role in a dominant 3–0 victory against Manchester United in the Premier League.
+On 20 April 2024, he scored City's winner in the 84th minute in a 1–0 victory against Chelsea in their FA Cup semi-final.
+He was appointed club captain ahead of the 2025–26 season, following the departure of Kevin De Bruyne.
+Later that year, on 5 November, he reached his 100th Champions League appearance in a 4–1 victory over Borussia Dortmund.